-Submissions are generally published on line on a weekly basis; except during the summer months (15 July - 15 September) and during the Christmas/New Year and Easter vacation periods.
+Submissions are generally published on line on a fortinightly basis; except during the summer months (15 July - 15 September) and during the Christmas/New Year and Easter vacation periods.

 Belonging to the "tenured" scientific community (professors, researchers, assistants), renowned researchers, Authors holding important political or institutional positions in national, community or international bodies, including confessional, young devotees (research assistants, fellows, doctoral students, etc.) may send in their own texts, that must be reviewed in respect of the constitutional freedoms of science and free speech.
 Conditions for acceptance are the text’s scientific nature, relevance to the issues of the sector, compliance with editorial criteria and clear respect of criminal law and laws relating to the press.

-Access to the journal is free, in compliance with the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities (to which the Università degli Studi di Milano adheres) and with the Dichiarazione di Messina.
+Access to the journal is free, in compliance with the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities (to which the Università degli Studi di Milano adheres), with the Dichiarazione di Messina and with the document Open Science and its role in universities: a roadmap for cultural change of the League of European Research Universities.
 In particular, the Journal shares the commitment to:

 1. encourage Authors to guarantee to their readers the right to use and reproduce their works in digital format free of charge, allow printing for personal use, without prejudice to their intellectual property right;